Archives Plaza station

 Archives Plaza station is a side platformed SacRT light rail station in Downtown Sacramento, California, United States.
 The station was opened on September 5, 1987, and is operated by the Sacramento Regional Transit District.
 It is served by all three light rail lines: Gold, Blue and Green Lines.
 The station is located along O Street between 10th and 12th Streets.
-The station is one block south of the California State Capitol and several state government buildings surround the station.
+Several state government buildings surround the station, including the California State Archives at the intersection of O and 12th Streets, and the California State Capitol one block north along 11th Street.

 Notable places nearby

 The station is within walking distance of the following notable places: